smeekes/bootUR/README.md

 Starting from a maximum order  (by default equal to 2), it differences the data  time until there can be at most one unit root.
-If the test is not rejected for a particular, we know this series if of order .
+If the test is not rejected for a particular series, we know this series if of order .
 The series for which we do reject are integrated once (such that they are differenced  times from their original level), and the test is repeated.
 By doing so until we have classified all series, we obtain a full specification of the orders of all time series.

 ### Implementation